ebaker355/DPTextField/README.md

 When a data source is provided, the AutoFill toolbar button will appear in the keyboard toolbar.
 The button can be manually hidden, if appropriate, by setting the `autoFillBarButtonItemHidden` boolean property.
-(Note that settings this property to `YES` has no effect if the `autoFillDataSource` property is nil.)
+(Note that setting this property to `YES` has no effect if the `autoFillDataSource` property is nil.)
 The same is true for the button's enabled state.
 Also, if the data source does not provide any matching strings, the button cannot be enabled.